 Place in a large pot (which you’ll use to cook the beans)

-Cover the beans completely with cold water, cover and let soak on the counter overnight.
+Cover the beans completely with cold water and 5 tablespoons course salt.
+Cover and let soak on the counter overnight (24 hours).

 The next day, drain and rinse the beans.
-Put back in the pot with the water, broth, onion and bay leaves.
+Put back in the pot with the water, onion, bay leaves and salt.

 Bring to a boil, skim foam that rises to the surface.
 Reduce heat to a simmer and cook for one hour.

-Add the ham shank, cook for another hour.
+Add the ham shank and 1 -2 cups of water (depending on the desired consistency) and cook for another hour.

-Remove the shank, when cool enough to handle remove the meat from the bone, add to the pot of beans with 1 teaspoon of salt.
+Remove the shank, when cool enough to handle remove the meat from the bone, add to the pot of beans.